[?] Subscribe To This Site

 Have you made prayer into something it isn't?
 You don't need to study and read and research for five years like I did.
 You can skip all that.
 Just start talking with God.

-Oh--and remember that conversation works both ways--so be prepared to listen, too.
+Oh--and one last prayer tip: Remember that conversation works both ways--so be prepared to listen, too.

 You'll learn simple, real-world principles to make you sure of yourself, sure of your future, and sure of God's love for you.